Go to the Staff section

 External examiners’ reports are made available to University staff and students through publication on PIP.
 The University does not place the full reports received from external examiners in the public domain, but under the Freedom of Information Act it may be asked to release them on request.
 The information released in response to requests for the personal details of external examiners will be limited to name, job title and the name and address of the examiner’s employer as this concerns an examiner’s professional and working life and such information is considered to be already in the public domain.
 If an examiner is retired, they will be described as ‘independent’.

-Information about the Brookes Grade Point Average system
+Information about the OBU Grade Point Average system

 Programme to Enhance the Student Experience (PESE)